 If You Build It | Tips for Saving Money When Building Your Dream Home

 Building the home of your dreams is an aspiration shared by millions of Americans, but building from the ground up can often seem like a prohibitively expensive proposition.
 It doesn’t have to be.
-If you take a systematic and practical approach, you might be able to achieve that ideal home within your budget.
+If you take a systematic and practical approach, along with the professional help of expert building designers, you might be able to achieve that ideal home within your budget.
 We reached out to local experts in the field of new construction for some tips and tricks to help keep expenses down while building your dream abode.

 When choosing a builder or architect, Blickenstaff says, “It is important to interview them to get a clear understanding of not only pricing, timing and quality of their work, but who you think you could work with the best.”
 Ask for personal referrals from friends and family, and meet with multiple potential partners before choosing.
-“A good builder can make recommendations throughout the process to help you save money,” she says, so invest some time in finding the best one.
+“A good builder similar to home builder Melbourne can make recommendations throughout the process to help you save money,” she says, so invest some time in finding the best one.
+Your chosen builder may also recommend other subcontractors such as a construction stormwater compliance contractor if you need to build storm drains in your property.

 As for financing, you have choices there as well.
 Research different lenders to learn about their specific programs.
 “Some construction loans can be converted to a mortgage with only one closing, which saves you on the closing costs,” says Blickenstaff.
 You should also look into locking in the interest rate, “So there are no surprises in your payment at the end.”